planetmija/nemo-cluster.github.io/_posts/2021-09-29-bwhpc-courses-kit.md

 tags: [bwHPC, HPC, Course, Training]
 date: 2021-09-29
 summary: >
-    The SCC at the KIT will be hosting an introductory and intermediate course for bwHPC.
+    The SCC at KIT will host introductory and intermediate courses for bwHPC on 21.10.2021 and 27.10.2021.
 highlight: true
 ---